JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 ## 3. Import compliance framework

-Import the ‘SOC 2 Security Controls’ compliance framework within the Compliance app.
+Import the **SOC 2 Security Controls** compliance framework within the Compliance app.
+There is the functionality within JupiterOne to add controls, removal controls, and/or update control wording.

 ![import-framework](../assets/import-framework.gif)